andwatson/decompose_insar_velocities/README.md

  - 1 - enables

 ### plate_motion
-Apply a correction for the "reference frame bias" caused by absolute rigid plate motions in an ITRF reference frame.
+Apply a correction for the "reference frame bias" caused by absolute rigid plate motions in an ITRF reference frame (Stephenson et al. 2022).
-The "relative" LOS velocities produce by e.g. LiCSBAS are technically in the reference frame of the satellite orbit, which is ITRF.
+The "relative" LOS velocities produce by e.g. LiCSBAS are technically in the reference frame of the satellite orbit, which is ITRF 2014.
-This means that any rigid translation of a plate (i.e. not the deformation that we want to measure) will be captured.
+This means that any rigid translation of a plate (i.e. not the deformation that we normally want to measure) will be captured.
 While this velocity tends to be nearly constant across the area of a frame, the varying LOS makes it appear as a ramp in the range direction.
 For more details see "https://www.essoar.org/doi/10.1002/essoar.10511538.1".
-We can mitigate this bias by taking rigid no-net-rotation plate velocities in ITRF (see the UNAVCO plate motion calculator) and projecting them into LOS.
+This bias can be mitigated by taking rigid no-net-rotation plate velocities in ITRF (see the UNAVCO plate motion calculator) and projecting them into LOS.
 Options are:
  - 0 - disables
  - 1 - enables

+### gnss_uncer
+Propagate uncertainties on the interpolated GNSS velocities through the decomposition.
+Options are:
+ - 0 - disables
+ - 1 - enables

+### decomp_method
+Set the method for decomposing the line-of-sight velocities into East and Vertical velocities.
+ - 1 - project the North GNSS velocities into line-of-sight for each frame, and subtract them from the InSAR.
+Then, decompose into East and Vertical.
+ - 2 - include the North GNSS velocities as an input to the decomposition, and solve for East, North, and Vertical.
+ - 3 - decompose into East and a joint Vertical-North plane, and then split the latter into Vertical and North components (see Ou et al. 2022).

 ### condG_threshold
 This is a threshold on the value of cond(G), where G is the design matrix for the velocity decomposition.